-In 1904, Christ Church parishioners started a Sunday school in Rossville, Georgia.
+In 1904, Christ Church parishioners started a Sunday school in Rossville community of Hamilton County, just across the stateline from the same-named town in Georgia.
 The next year the Sunday school members moved into the newly built St. Timothy’s Chapel.
 Its mission was to serve the impoverished residents of what was then called Black Bottom, the low land along Chattanooga Creek north of the stateline and that adjacent to it.
 St. Timothy’s served as a precursor to the In-As-Much Mission established in 1920, which was sponsored by all Episcopal churches in the Chattanooga area.

 The cornerstone for the present church building was laid 28 October 1906, dedicating the church to the Holy Trinity.
 The congregation had grown to 400 members with 265 communicants.

-The parish celebrated its first mass in the new building, which was designed by architect David V. Stroop, on Palm Sunday, 12 April, 1908, which included a chapel off the narthex dedicated to Our Lady, which had an altar donated to the memory of Elizabeth Theone Hawk by her parents.
-The high altar had been transferred from the chapel in the Shepherd home.
+The parish celebrated its first mass in the new building, which was designed by architect David V. Stroop, on Palm Sunday, 12 April, 1908, which included a chapel off the narthex dedicated to Our Lady with an altar donated to the memory of Elizabeth Theone Hawk by her parents.
+The original high altar donated by the Daughters of the King had been transferred from the chapel in the Shepherd home.
 At the other end of the narthex was a baptistery.

-In Lent of 1913, the parish received a beautiful high altar from an Anglo-Catholic parish in the Diocese of Ohio which was merging with another struggling parish in that city.
+In Lent of 1913, the parish received a beautiful high altar from an Anglo-Catholic parish in the Diocese of Ohio which was merging with another struggling parish in that city (after which the merged body became St. Alban’s).
 It was installed in time for Holy Week services.